Today's Articles

 William F. (Billy) Williams was born on this date in 1877.
 He was a Black executive political assistant.

 Though he wished to pursue his talents in the field, he was equally adept as an administrator.
 He also wanted to take care of his family, a pact he made with his mother.
-A skillful communicator, Williams was retained in that position through 14 governors for 53 years.
+Williams was a skillful communicator retained in that position through 14 governors for 53 years.

 Williams actively voiced forceful opposition to racism, particularly in the military.
 He was chairman of the Minnesota Department of Public Safety during World War I, retiring in 1957.
-Upon his departure, the state Legislature passed a special act giving him a pension for life.
+Upon his departure, the state Legislature passed a particular act giving him a pension for life.

 William F. Williams died in 1963.